 Oxford is on the southeastern corner of the Cotswolds – an Area of Outstanding Natural Beauty.

 This is rural England many people expect when they think of the country.
-Steep-pitched roofs and stone cottages; rolling green hills dotted with sheep; wonky pubs tucked into quaint villages.
+Steep-pitched roofs and stone cottages, rolling green hills dotted with sheep, and wonky pubs tucked into quaint villages.

-Oxford is an excellent base for exploring the Cotswolds which is what we suggest you do on day 7 of this itinerary.
-There are a few options to choose from:
+Oxford is an excellent base for exploring the Cotswolds, which is what we suggest you do on day 7 of this itinerary.
+Here’s how to do it.

-- Get the bus to Blenheim Palace, one of the great stately homes of England.
+Option 1: Get the bus to Blenheim Palace.
+Blenheim is one of the great stately homes of England.
 Winston Churchill was born here, and its landscaped grounds and grand rooms are exceptional.
 The bus takes 30 minutes from Oxford.

 DEPARTING ENGLAND